 Successful retailers LINK customers to a community

-I’m not talking about digital communities or Facebook groups, I’m talking about real community.
+I’m not talking about digital communities or Facebook groups, I’m talking about real communities.
 I’m talking about introducing customers to other customers that can help them.
 “Oh, you should meet.”
 I’m talking about throwing events in your space and inviting guest speakers.

 I think again of Kitchen Collage who, despite their small space, teach cooking classes for their community, amongst other classes like wine tastings.
 They bring in experts in their field, customers meet like-minded folks, and learn how to use various kitchen items, all for purchase.
 Genius!
 Not buying products from them, which I have done before, fills me with guilt.